-The Compensation Committee considers peer group analysis as a component of its overall executive compensation decision process, but it does not attempt to set executive compensation to a specific benchmark level, or percentile at other companies.
+The Compensation Committee considers peer group analysis as a component of its overall executive compensation decision process, but it does not attempt to set executive compensation to a specific benchmark level, or percentile as compared to executive compensation levels at other companies.
 The Compensation Committee determines the mix of compensation of each executive officer based on its review of such competitive data and an assessment of the individual's performance.
-We believe our approach to compensation does not encourage excessive risk-taking by the Company's executives as it is not a market outlier and is based on a typical mix of short- and long-term compensation tied to both internal objectives and to shareholder value.
+We believe our approach to compensation does not encourage excessive risk-taking by the Company's executives as it is not a market outlier and is based on a typical mix of short- and long-term compensation tied to both internal objectives and to stockholder value.

-Our peer group of companies for fiscal year 2019 consists of 21 similar publicly-traded drug development companies, all approved by the Compensation Committee, with input from management and our compensation consultant.
-The peer group is composed of drug development companies with a similar market cap (all under \$850 million), without material revenue from commercial products, and with emphasis on oncology drug development companies as follows:
+Our peer group of companies for fiscal year 2021 consisted of 20 similar publicly-traded drug development companies, all approved by the Compensation Committee, with input from management and F. W. Cook, our compensation consultant.
+The peer group is composed of drug development companies with a similar market cap, (median average peer market cap in the year prior was \$286 million), generally without material revenue from commercial products, and with emphasis on oncology drug development companies, as follows: